Esmae/mvnmyExample/mvnmyExample/README.md

+# mvnmyExample
 Trying out Maven Project and JUnit from Eclipse to GitHub Trying out benchmarking